Does Your Business Have a Copycat?

 Collaborate:

 You need to know your industry – its structure, key players, and products – to determine whether defending your brand is an appropriate course of action.
-A preemptive discussion with competitors about the perceived infringement or copying of your brand, product or service may resolve the problem.
-This collaboration might lead you to re-name your product brand to better differentiate the competing brand names which is a win-win solution.
-Entrepreneur Magazine takes a close look at the craft beer industry for examples of successful brand name collaborations that avoid legal litigation.
+A preemptive discussion with competitors about the perceived infringement or copying of your brand, product, or service may resolve the problem.
+This collaboration might lead you to rename your product brand to better differentiate it from competing brands, which is a win-win.
+Entrepreneur Magazine takes a close look at the craft beer industry for examples of successful brand-name collaborations that avoid legal litigation.

 Confront:

 If you have protected your intellectual property, you can and should enforce your claim to fame.
-Otherwise, you may lose the value of your trademarks or patents from both a legal and brand reputation standpoint.
+Otherwise, you may lose the value of your trademarks or patents, both legally and from a brand reputation standpoint.

 Key Takeaways:

-• To stay on top of potential infringement, set-up Google and other search alerts on your key brand names and slogans – regardless of whether they are trademarked.
-Similarly, set up alerts for your social media, and follow your branded hashtags and relevant industry hashtags to keep your fingertips on new trends and events in your industry.
+To stay on top of potential infringement, set up Google and other search alerts for your key brand names and slogans, whether or not they are trademarked.
+Similarly, set up alerts for your social media and follow your branded hashtags and relevant industry hashtags to keep your finger on the pulse of new trends and events in your industry.

-• Whether or not you have a trademarked brand name, always attach your logo to any original photographs or stock images you use in the public domain.
+Whether or not you have a trademarked brand name, always attach your logo to any original photographs or stock images you use in the public domain.
 Every single picture you use should represent you and your brand(s).
-By branding your images, you ensure that, however your media is shared on whichever platform, your graphic content will always represent and can be traced back to YOU.
+By branding your images, you ensure that, no matter how your media is shared on whichever platform, your graphic content will always represent and can be traced back to YOU.

-• Businesses should employ a combination of proactive collaboration within their industry and make sure to defend their existing trademarks with legal action – if they own ‘live’ trademarks.
-According to attorney, Jo-Ná Williams, “every time you find someone using your mark without your authorization, it is time to send him or her a ‘Cease and Desist’ letter, also known as a ‘Take Down Notice.’
-This letter puts that person on notice that you own the mark in question, and they are required by law to remove any infringements from their websites, servers, products or services.”
+Businesses should proactively collaborate within their industry and defend their existing trademarks with legal action if they own ‘live’ trademarks.
+According to attorney Jo-Ná Williams, “every time you find someone using your mark without your authorization, it is time to send him or her a ‘Cease and Desist’ letter, also known as a ‘Take Down Notice.’
+This letter puts that person on notice that you own the mark in question, and they are required by law to remove any infringements from their websites, servers, products, or services.”

-• According to an article by Nicholas Carr, “a defensible point of differentiation is one that is resistant to rapid competitive replication.
+Nicholas Carr argues that “a defensible point of differentiation is one that is resistant to rapid competitive replication.
 Defensible doesn’t mean permanent; competition eventually erases all differences.
-What’s important is to be able to sustain the differentiation long enough at least to offset the up-front costs and risks of innovation.”
-An up-front investment in trademarking, especially for smaller businesses focused on brand reputation, will go a long way in helping you differentiate your business, build brand equity and defend your corporate reputation.
+What’s important is to be able to sustain the differentiation long enough, at least to offset the up-front costs and risks of innovation.”
+An up-front investment in trademarking, especially for smaller businesses focused on brand reputation, will go a long way in helping you differentiate your business, build brand equity, and defend your corporate reputation.

 Helpful Links:

-Before you apply, you should search the USPTO's trademark database (Trademark Electronic Search System, or TESS) to see if any trademark has already been registered or applied for that is: similar to your trademark, used on related products or for related services, and live.
+Before you apply, you should search the USPTO's trademark database (Trademark Electronic Search System, or TESS) to see if any trademark has already been registered or applied for that is similar to your trademark, used on related products or for related services, and is live.

 Elevate Next is a digital marketing and management consulting company that would be more than happy to discuss your company’s competitive issues and help you find the best solution for your company.
 Contact us today!